RdyPlayer1/homebridge-mqtt-unifi-protect/README.md

 This plugin relies on **Homebridge-unifi-protect** plugin for the way it publishes topics to MQTT so please install that first.

+⚠️ Some security scanners may report a DoS vulnerability in glob.
+This comes from dependencies used by Homebridge.
+It does not affect plugin safety.

 ## Features

 - 🏠 Home (Stay) arming